ilyakaznacheev/rand-hashing/README.md

 # Random Hashing Tool

-The tool generates hashes for input number and list of random numbers based on input numbers
+The tool generates hashes for input number and list of random numbers based on input number

 ## Installation
 ```bash